leandog/atdd-tdd-typescript/ATDD/puppies/README.md

     bundle

-in the puppies directlry.
 After this command completes you can start the application by executing:

     rails s